matciotola/hyperspectral_pansharpening_toolbox/Dataset/README.md

 Products and the restrictions to which their provision and use may be subject to, as specified in these General Conditions and in the attached License to Use.
 (Source: [PRISMA Portal](https://prisma.asi.it/))

-To have access to PRISMAs data, please follow the instructions at the following link: [PRISMA User Registration](https://prismauserregistration.asi.it/)
+To have access to PRISMA data, please follow the instructions at the following link: [PRISMA User Registration](https://prismauserregistration.asi.it/)

 ## Download PRISMA Images